The PIP toolkit is broken up into two sections: mobility and daily living.

-You begin your PIP claim by ringing 0800 917 2222.
+You can begin your PIP claim by ringing 0800 917 2222.
 You will be helped to complete the first section of the PIP application form over the phone.

 You will then be sent the second section of the application form called ‘How your disability affects you’ (PIP 2).
 The PIP 2 form asks you questions about how your disability affects your ability to undertake a range of activities related to daily living and getting out and about.
-This RNIB PIP Toolkit has been designed to help you to complete your PIP 2 claim form as clearly and completely as possible.
+Our PIP Toolkit has been designed to help you to complete your PIP 2 claim form as clearly and completely as possible.

-You can ask for the PIP 2 form in a format that is accessible for you.
+You can also ask for the PIP 2 form in a format that is accessible for you.